There are many ways to contribute:

 Dependencies were historically never handled by Apple.
 The community came up with Cocoapods which is the de-facto dependency manager for Apple ecosystem projects these days, even though Apple is now trying to push their own.

 OS APIs are quite limited for the kind of low-level, system-wide app AltTab is.
 This means often we just don’t have an API to do something.
 For instance, there is no API to ask the OS “how many Spaces does the user have?” or “Can you focus the window on Space 2?”.
 There are however, retro-engineered private APIs which you can call.
 These are not documented at all, not guaranteed to be there in future macOS releases, and prevent us from releasing AltTab on the Mac AppStore.
-We have tried my best to document the ones we are using, as well as ones we investigated in the past.
+We have tried our best to document the ones we are using, as well as the ones we investigated in the past.

 To mitigate the issues listed above, we took some measures.